 In a province or territory where Plan B® is kept over the counter, you will find it in one of the following sections: Birth Control, Contraceptives, Feminine Hygiene, or Family Planning.

-In provinces where Plan B® is kept behind the pharmacy counter (Québec and Saskatchewan), the pharmacist may ask you a few simple questions before giving you, or prescribing you (in Québec), Plan B® to ensure it’s right for you.
+In Québec where Plan B® is kept behind the pharmacy counter, the pharmacist may ask you a few simple questions before giving you, or prescribing you (in Québec), Plan B® to ensure it’s right for you.
 These professionals have been trained to handle requests for emergency contraception sympathetically and confidentially.
 In some cases, your pharmacist may refer you to a doctor or clinic for emergency contraception instead.

 Plan B® is available at pharmacies across Canada without a prescription from your doctor.
-Plan B® is available over the counter in Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland and Labrador, Nova Scotia, Nunavut, the Northwest Territories, Ontario, Prince Edward Island, and Yukon.
+Plan B® is available over the counter in Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland and Labrador, Nova Scotia, Nunavut, the Northwest Territories, Ontario, Prince Edward Island, Saskatchewan, and Yukon.
 It can be found in any of these sections of your pharmacy: Birth Control, Contraceptives, Feminine Hygiene, or Family Planning.
-It is kept behind the counter in Saskatchewan and is available under prescription by your pharmacist in Québec.
+It is available under prescription by your pharmacist in Québec.

 Severe reactions to Plan B® are uncommon.
 Temporary side effects, however, may occur and usually pass within 24 hours.
 The most common side effects include nausea, abdominal pain, fatigue, headache, dizziness, breast tenderness, vomiting, diarrhea, and irregular menstrual bleeding.
 Less common reactions are migraine or severe headache, lower abdominal pain, painful menstruation, and vaginal discharge.
 If your period is more than a week late or if these symptoms continue for more than 48 hours or are severe, see a healthcare professional.